What makes a web designer different from a web developer? If you’re new to IT, you could mistakenly believe they’re the same thing.

 It is not necessary to choose between the two.
 Building a website from the ground up, requires the involvement of both a developer and a designer.

 After all, collaboration is what makes the website’s dream come true.
-Have a look at more tutorials in the video below:

 Some people believe that since front-end and back-end development need higher-level programming, they will be more challenging to master than design.